TheHolyRoger/RogerThat/README.md

 Use something like the following config to connect **RogerThat** to **Hummingbot** via the **Remote Command Executor**.

+This config is found inside your main hummingbot folder then `conf\conf_global.yml`

 ```yaml
 # Remote commands
 remote_commands_enabled: true